Guide to Hearing Aids

 These hearing aids are similar to behind-the-ear hearing aids, but instead of a tube, they contain a short wire that connects the case and the receiver.
 They offer a similar amplification and battery life level as a BTE hearing aid, but they are considerably more discreet.

 In-the-Canal (ITC) or Completely-in-Canal (CIC)

 These hearing aids are among the smallest on the market.
 All of the operating components fit into the ear canal wholly or partially.
 This makes them one of the most discreet types, ideal for those who don't want to call attention to their hearing loss.
 They also give a more organic listening experience because their microphones are placed in the ear canal.

 Invisible-in-canal hearing aids are great for people who prefer a very discreet hearing aid.
 When inserted, this wearing style is not visible and includes no wires or tubes on the external part of the ear.
 They are lightweight and comfortable, and provide a more natural listening experience due to the proximity to the ear drum.
 This style is not appropriate for all types of hearing loss, and may be challenging to insert/change batteries for people with dexterity issues.

 The majority of the components of a BTE hearing aid are housed in a small plastic case that sits behind the ear, with a clear tube connecting the case to the earmold or earpiece.
 BTE hearing aids are popular among those who require higher-power hearing aids since they are easy to clean and manage, making them a good choice for those who have issues handling small devices.

 In-the-Ear (ITE) Hearing Aids

 If you have questions about hearing aids or how to obtain yours, our hearing professionals at Hearing Solution Center are here to help.
 Though hearing aids are not covered by Medicare, we offer several financing options to fit any budget.
-To get started, give our Charlotte, NC center a call at (704) 912-4422 today!
+To get started, give us a call today at our Charlotte, NC center at (704) 912-4422.